 You just cannot diet in this city… When you are surrounded by sauce smothered fries, pancakes, waffles, cheese and jumbo sized Nutella jars staring at you from every shop window!
 This really does explain their active lifestyle, those smart Dutch people!

 On a similar note, we found food to be quite expensive.
 So in case you want to stock up on food/necessities, head to supermarkets like Albert Heijn or HEMA.
 These shops are spread all over the city, so its hard to miss them.
-We also stumbled upon a few farmers market and the fruits there were just amazing and cheap.
+We also stumbled upon a few farmers markets and they were just amazing and cheap.

 What to do